aceeric/ociregistry/README.md

 preloadImages:
 # ignored unless preloadImages specified
 imageFile:
+# the port to serve on
 port: 8080
-# OS and arch default to the host running the server
+# OS and arch default to the host running the server so usually comment
+# out:
 #os: linux
 #arch: amd64
+# number of milliseconds before a pull from an upstream will time out
 pullTimeout: 60000
 # if true, then whenever a latest tag is pulled, the server will always pull
 # from the upstream - in other words it acts like a basic proxy.
 Useful when
 # supporting dev environments where latest is frequently changing.
 alwaysPullLatest: false
-# If true, will not pull from an upstream when an image is requested that
+# if true, will not pull from an upstream when an image is requested that
 # is not cached.
 airGapped: false
-# For testing.
+# for testing.
 Only serves 'docker.io/hello-world:latest' from embedded blobs
 # and manifests
 helloWorld: false
-# A port number to run a /health endpoint on for Kubernetes liveness and
+# a port number to run a /health endpoint on for Kubernetes liveness and
 # readiness.
 By default, the server doesn't listen on a health port.
 The
 # Helm chart enables this by default when running the server as a cluster
 # workload.